 Head Back to Your Roots

-It’s cold and flu season, but that doesn’t mean you have to start worrying.
-If you read last week’s post, you’ll already have had a chance to detox your body from inflammation, which will help your immune system function more efficiently, helping you keep those pesky bugs at bay.
-Moving forward into the winter season, another easy way to stay healthy is to fill up with tasty root vegetables!
+Cold and flu season is around the corner, but that doesn’t mean you have to start worrying.
+Moving forward into the winter season, an easy way to stay healthy is to fill up with tasty root vegetables!

 Chinese Medicine always advocates living and eating with the seasons.
 This is ususally easiest for people to do in the summertime, when fruits and vegetables abound.
 However, there is also a bounty of vegetables to be had during the winter.
 Root vegetables, which have been starting to fill my local grocery stores and farmers’ markets, have a much longer lifespan than leafy greens or other veggies.
 They spend a lot more time growing, which gives them ample time to absorb a wealth of nutrients and vitamins from the soil.
 This means that by the time they reach your table, they’re much more nutrient-dense than many other produce options.
 During the winter, these extra nutrients become necessary to get us through the colder season.
 Adding root vegetables to your winter diet is an easy way to get the extra energy you need to move through the winter without getting sick or ending up worn out.